Dr. Dominique Banville

 Dr. Banville is the Director of the School of Kinesiology which includes undergraduate (Health and Physical Education Teaching Licensure Program, and Kinesiology), and graduate programs (Exercise, Fitness, and Health Promotion and Athletic Training, PhD concentration in Kinesiology).
 She is also the Academic Program Coordinator for the Health and Physical Education Licensure Program.

-Dr. Banvilles research interests focus on the curriculum and Instruction of physical education in the schools, and the preparation, induction, and professional development of physical education teachers.
+Dr. Banville research interests focus on the curriculum and Instruction of physical education in the schools, and the preparation, induction, and professional development of physical education teachers.
 She has investigated the impact of a teacher induction program on teacher success and retention in the profession, and is currently looking at the training of cooperating teachers, and the impact of the implementation of an after-school curriculum on low socio-economic kids.
 She is a member of many professional associations (SHAPE America, AERA, AIESEP, VAHPERD) and a fellow of the Research Consortium of the American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD - now SHAPE America).

 - Middle and High School Physical Education